 Will there be classroom presentations and workshops as part of this program?

 Yes, there will be formal presentations by staff and guest speakers.
 Interns are expected to participate fully and, on occasion, may be asked to make presentations themselves.
-In some cases, farmers from the local community may join these educational activities to improve their understanding on a specific subject.

 How do I know if this program is for me?